 Take a deep breath!
 Being on academic probation can be overwhelming.
-The Learning Center is here to help you get the skills and support your need to raise your GPA.
+The Learning Center is here to help you get the skills and support needed to raise your GPA.

 All students on academic probation are required to complete a mandatory academic intervention provided by The Learning Center.
 These interventions are designed to help you improve your academics.
 It is crucial that you commit to your academic success this semester and fully complete your academic intervention!

 What do I need to do if I am placed on Academic Probation?

 - Attend a mandatory academic probation information session prior to the start of the semester